 “Building readers and leaders.”

-BONUS: Children are proud to show their new books to their family and help bring literacy home to their mothers and fathers, brothers and sisters.
+BONUS: Children are proud to share their achievements and new books with their family; and are helping to bring literacy home to their mothers and fathers, brothers and sisters.

 FRIENDS OF THE SCHOOL LIBRARY